Last Updated On 15th April 2023 By Lauren | Wild Lovely World

 The price of fuel in New Zealand, like much of the rest of the world, is increasing rapidly.
 In just one year of living in New Zealand, I noticed that petrol prices had increased by approx $1 per litre (from 2020-to 2021).
 That’s huge!

-In 2022, the fuel prices are continuing to rise, however, the price you’ll pay does fluctuate greatly depending on what type of fuel you buy and where you buy it.
+In 2023, the fuel prices have started to stabilise a bit and the price does not fluctuate too much anymore (compared with 2022).
+However, the price does vary greatly depending on what type of fuel you buy and where you buy it.

 - Petrol 91 – 240-270 cents per litre